-Include landlord share.
+Include landlord share, operator and contractor costs.

 Include costs for seed treatments and any technology fees charged by the seed company.

 Report only what was paid for the seed planted to the selected field.
 Report the cost of the seed after deducting any rebates or discounts received.